lhervier/userlessbuild/README.md

 - server: the server to find the database
 - password: Password of the local ID file to access to the database
 - database: A database to run on.
 This is a shortcut when processing only one database.
+- You can also add a standard ant condition element.

 Launch a task on a single database :